huaminghuangtw/Evergreen-Notes/Permanent-Notes/Everything in life has an opportunity cost.md

 ---

-If you choose to use an hour of your life on one thing—you can't use that hour for something else.
+If you choose to use an hour of your life on one thing—you can’t use that hour for something else.
 Choose wisely.

 ---